oliverstickel/oliverstickel.github.io/index.md

 `2014`
 [**Towards Sociable Technologies: An Empirical Study on Designing Appropriation Infrastructures for 3D Printing**](files/10.1145-2598510.2598528.pdf) by Thomas Ludwig, Oliver Stickel, Alexander Boden, Volkmar Pipek. *Proceedings of the Designing Interactive Systems Conference (DIS) '14, pp. 835–844.*

-## Community roles

-I (co-)chaired [Fab:UNIverse](https://fab-universe.de) - the annual conference of Fab Lab managers at German universities - multiple times and help maintain its website.
-I've also (co-)organized many different events, temporary (Maker)spaces and meetups such as the World Usability Day Siegen (2014-2018).
-I'm a member of the [Verbund Offener Werkstätten](https://www.offene-werkstaetten.org), the global [Fab Lab network](https://fablabs.io) and the United Services Trade Union [ver.di](https://www.verdi.de).

-I have been an elected member of different bodies of (self)-governance such as the Senate commission on Strategic University Development at Uni Siegen and head of the student representatives ("Fachschaftsräte") at Uni Duisburg-Essen and at Uni Siegen respectively.
-Occasionally, I've been asked to join expert committees about innovation and community spaces.

-As a researcher, I was reviewer/chair for conferences and journals like [CHI](https://dl.acm.org/conference/chi/proceedings), [JCSCW](https://www.springer.com/journal/10606), [C&T](https://dl.acm.org/conference/c-n-t) or [M&C](https://mensch-und-computer.de/).

-## Teaching

-I enjoy teaching and learning a lot.
-I've always made it a point to try and be open in teaching and have frequently had students from other faculties or external guests in my seminars.
-At Uni Siegen, I've been responsible for the practical part (and a lot of the lectures) of the annual [introduction to Human Computer Interaction](https://hci-siegen.de/order-of-study/) for many years, i.e. mentoring up to 40 students per iteration through big, semester-long projects ending in submissions to and [wins in](https://www.uni-siegen.de/start/news/oeffentlichkeit/654454.html) national [student challenges](https://hci-siegen.de/tag/usability-challenge/).
-Additionally, I've held many different [seminars](https://fablab-siegen.de/veranstaltungen/lehr-angebote-fab-lab-siegen-sommersemester-2017/) ranging from reading classes on literature about "Making" to very [practical seminars](https://fablab-siegen.de/veranstaltungen/lv-3d-druck-1516/) on [rapid prototyping methods](https://fablab-siegen.de/veranstaltungen/lv-arduino-1516/).

-At Ruhr-Uni Bochum, I was less involved in structured, academic teaching but tought and learned whatever was needed to help many different Makerspace community members from (many different) disciplines with their - many different - projects.

-I've also developed and held lots of safety and infrastructure introductions.

-As a thesis advisor and co-advisor, I have accompanied about 8 Bachelor and Master Students along their paths to graduation.
-Topics have varied from participatory-design-oriented field investigations to studies about Makerspaces in teacher training to engineering and fabrication of additive tools for industrial processes.
-Additionally, I've been involved in co-advising state-certified technicians as a pilot project between a university and a technical vocational college.

 ## Awards and honors

 `2015`